 BROADEN YOUR (VIRTUAL) NETWORK

 Once you master social media basics, you can start using it to connect with individuals and groups working on similar issues.
 You can connect with others by adding colleagues to your network or by joining professional groups.
 Some examples include connecting with other nonprofit professionals and groups, board members, local and state coalitions, and federal organizations.
-Connecting with others individually and through groups introduces your organization to others who may share grant opportunities with you or connect you with potential funders.
+Connecting with others individually and through groups introduces your organization to others who may share grants with you or connect you with potential funders.

 What is your current social media strategy?
 Is there room for improvement?
-I hope this post has shown the importance of using social media for your organization.
+I hope this post has shown the importance of using social media for your nonprofit.
 By using these simple tips, you’ve placed yourself one step closer to finding and winning more grants!

 Until next time!